zenml-io/zenml/tests/README.md

 command against the `docker` ZenML test deployment.
 The test framework takes care of configuring and using a ZenML client connected to the deployment.

+### Managing ZenML Test Environments

+The following commands can be used to manage ZenML test environments:

+* `./zen-test environment list` - lists all configured ZenML test environments
+* `./zen-test environment up <environment-name>` - sets up a ZenML test